-The International Crime Data from the FBI includes crime reported in the South Yorkshire Police area for December performed with privacy preservation data and
+The International Crime Data from the FBI includes crime reported in the South Yorkshire Police area for December 2024.

-2024.
 The street crime incidents are provided in a CSV file.
 Each entry includes a unique Crime ID, the Month of the incident, the reporting agency, and geographical coordinates (Longitude, Latitude).
 The data is organized in a table, reporting 13143 different crimes.
 Figure 2 illustrates the distribution of crime types, analyzing the frequency of various types of crimes.